H2CO3/Sparkling/doc/tutorial.md

  * `==`, `!=`, `<=`, `>=`, `<`, `>`: comparison operators
  * `&`, `|`, `^`: bitwise AND, OR and XOR
  * `<<`, `>>`: bitwise left and right shift
+ * `#`: prefix operator, takes a non-negative integer expression.
+Yields the `n`th variadic argument of the function it is used within (where `n` is the value of its operand), starting from zero.
+If the value of the integer expression is greater than or equal to the number of variadic arguments, yields `nil`.
+If it is supplied a negative, non-integral or non-number expression, throws a runtime exception.

 ## Loops